 Swanson Premium Jojoba Oil, Certified Organic: Jojoba oil is similar to the natural sebum in your skin.
 This balancing oil works for all skin types because it can both replicate the skin’s moisture and dissolve excess oil.5

 Swanson Premium 100% Pure Marula Oil: This oil is derived from the nut of the African marula fruit.
-It is rich in fatty acids and loaded with antioxidants to help protect against free-radical damage that can contribute to skin aging.5
+It's rich in fatty acids and loaded with antioxidants to help protect against free-radical damage that can contribute to skin aging.5

 Pure Almond Oil: Almond oil is rich in Vitamin E and perfect for nourishing and reviving any skin type without clogging pores.
 Try adding a few drops to your hair conditioner for an extra dose of hydration for your locks.

 Swanson Certified 100% Organic Extra Virgin Coconut Oil: Luxuriously moisturizing coconut oil is extremely versatile.
 It’s solid at room temperature but melts with the touch of your skin.
 Coconut oil is rich in vitamin E and fatty acids and smells delicious!
 This highly moisturizing oil is the perfect option for dry winter skin.

 Dubbed “the world’s most powerful facial,” Aztec Secret Indian Healing Clay is a tried and true beauty trend that’s here to stay.
 Fans of this deep-pore cleansing clay rave about it online by the thousands.
 The clay powder is made up of bentonite.
 Similar clays have been used for centuries in beauty and spa treatments dating back to Roman bathhouses, and even a 16th-century French priest was known for treating himself to clay facials.6